weishiuchang/writeups/onprem-istio/README.md

 Hostname: helloworld-v1-69fdf5bcf9-77zp2
 ```

 *Eureka*!
 That was the problem.
 I had presumed that the `host` specification in the DestinationRule should match the same in VirtualService.
-[Apparently](https://istio.io/docs/reference/config/networking/destination-rule/#DestinationRule) while the `host` specification in the VirtualService needs to match what the user is requesting, the DestinationRule `host` specification must match the backend Service.
-This fits with the description that VirtualServices defines what to do when an external host is requested and DestinationRules defines what is done when an internal host is accessed.
+[Apparently](https://istio.io/docs/reference/config/networking/destination-rule/#DestinationRule) while the `host` specification in the VirtualService needs to match what the user is requesting, the DestinationRule `host` specification must instead match the backend Service.
+This fits with the description that VirtualServices defines what to do when an *external* host is requested and DestinationRules defines what is done when an *internal* host is accessed.
 Clever.

 One more thing, let's do a crude test to see if we get the distribution we expect from our 90-10 network division: